complia/ZoaForLive/README.md

 # ZoaForLive
-Control the Zoa in Ableton with this Max for Live patch.
+Control the Zoa in Ableton with Max for Live.

 ![Alt text](/HowToUse.jpg?raw=true "Title")